westey-m/semantic-kernel-1/docs/decisions/0041-updated-vector-store-design.md

 Open Questions:
 - Can we annotate the Vector Store data model with attributes that identify the vectors and the fields they describe, and is it useful?
   - Definitely useful, and there is precedence already with Azure AI Search doing the same.
+- How would someone pick a collection, if they are storing the same data across many collections, e.g. partitioned by user.
+  - Option 1, add a Collections class where you can get one first and then do crud on it.
+  - Option 2, add a collection name parameter to each method, like we have now.
+- How do we change the key of a record for azure search before wriing without updating the passed in model.
+  - This should be done in a decorator, and not in the main class.
+If someone really wants this, they can layer it on top, and there can be multiple solutions, e.g. changed passed in model, clone using serialization.
 ---